Laxmikant Bhembre: Life in Exile

-Post-Liberation of Goa
+Post-annexation of Goa

-After Goa's liberation, Bhembre was briefly imprisoned from December 1961 to April 1962.
+After Indian annexation of Goa, Bhembre was briefly imprisoned from December 1961 to April 1962.
 Upon his release, he returned to Goa in May 1962, where he continued his intellectual and literary career.
 He wrote a Marathi book on the cultural and religious influence of the Portuguese rule in Goa, titled, Purutgali Rajvaticpurviche Govyatil Dharmik Vangmay.

 Personal life

 Poet and politician Uday Bhembre is his son.

 Awards and accolades

 Bhembre received recognition for his contributions, including a Tamrapatra Award from the Indian government.
-He was also honored by the governments of Goa, Daman, and Diu for his role in the freedom movement.
+He was also honoured by the Government of Goa, Daman, and Diu for his role in the Goan independence movement.
 He has also been acknowledged by various cultural and literary organizations for his contributions.

 Death

 Bhembre died on 1 September 1985.